We may receive compensation when you click on links to products from our partners.

 References are, of course, important and the following links provide some advice and examples on formats as well as how best to conduct your own background check (on yourself!).

 What You Should Include on Your List of Professional References –

-Most potential employers don’t ask for references until late in the interview process.
-Once they do ask, be prepared with a formatted list of references:
+Most potential employers don’t ask for references until late in the

 - Include your name at the top of your references page.